jnbastoky/Debian-on-QNAP-TS-451DeU/README.md

 # Debian on QNAP-TS-451DeU
 The QNAP TS-451DeU NAS server is only capable for operating in a headless mode.
-All configuration and maintenance is performed throught the web interface.
+All configuration and maintenance is performed through the web interface.
 The server has a graphics processor but does not have a port.
 To install an alternate OS on the hardware some additional steps are required.
 The following details the procedure for installation of the Debian operating system on this hardware.

 ## Hardware
 1. QNAP TS-451DeU or similar QNAP hardware